 THE PROFESSIONAL FIGURES

 Transversality and multidisciplinarity are the keywords for the Professional Figures formed by our Masters, declinable according to the chosen specialization.
 Lifestyle, Product, Communication, Business or Sustainability?

-The Master in Fashion Creation: Accessory Design trains accessory designers.
+The Master in Fashion Creation: Accessory Design & Management trains accessory designers.
 The trained profiles can carry out activities within the creative directions of fashion companies, professional studios, corporate structures in the fashion accessory sector (eyewear, footwear, luggage, leather goods, millinery, jewelery and watches) and related production chains.

 The professional potential of outgoing students in the different sectors includes: